-Afghan Capacity Building Organization ("ACBO") is an organization based in Afghanistan and founded in 2007.
-ABCO serves the provinces of Parwan, Jalalabad, and Kabul.
-ACBO works toward an Afghanistan where the men, women and children of Afghanistan have access to educational opportunities and can take an active role in the reconstruction of Afghanistan.
+Afghan Capacity Building Organization ("ACBO") is an organization based in Afghanistan, was founded in 2007, and serves the provinces of Parwan, Jalalabad, and Kabul.
+ACBO works toward an Afghanistan where the men, women and children of Afghanistan have access to educational opportunities and are able to take an active role in the reconstruction of Afghanistan.
 ABCO works on literacy and vocational advances in Afghanistan.
 ACBO achieves its mission by making available professional services to the Afghan people through transparent and equitable processes.